-An upper limit for the radiation dose caused by leaching from the dome can be estimated by simply assuming that all of the transurant are rapidly remobilized to the waters of the lagoon (i.e., in a til less than 30 years so that all effects would occur within one gener tion).
-As already noted, about 3 Ci of plutonium need to be remobi lized annually to maintain the present concentration in the water column, and the estimated dose rate to bone marrow (for all transuranics) from the ingestion of marine foods is 0.26 mrem/yr (section 5.5).
-If the concentrations of transuranics in marine organisms an proportional to the concentrations in the water column (which is the assumption behind the use of the usual "concentration factor"), the the total additional dose from the remobilization of 12.6 Ci to the lagoon's water column should be approximately 4.2 times (12.6 divided by 3) the estimated annual dose due to the present concentration, d 1.1 mrem.
+An upper limit for the radiation dose caused by leaching from the dome can be estimated by simply assuming that all of the transuranics are rapidly remobilized to the waters of the lagoon (i.e., in a time less than 30 years so that all effects would occur within one generation).
+As already noted, about 3 Ci of plutonium need to be remobilized annually to maintain the present concentration in the water column, and the estimated dose rate to bone marrow (for all transuranics) from the ingestion of marine foods is 0.26 mrem/yr (section 5.5).
+If the concentrations of transuranics in marine organisms are proportional to the concentrations in the water column (which is the assumption behind the use of the usual "concentration factor"), then the total additional dose from the remobilization of 12.6 Ci to the lagoon's water column should be approximately 4.2 times (12.6 divided by 3) the estimated annual dose due to the present concentration, or 1.1 mrem.
 In other words, the dome at most could sustain the present levels for about 4.2 years.